GoGo Logo of A Phone

 1. Swimming

-Swimming is the best exercise for over 60 adults because it’s low-impact and easy on the joints and bones.
+Swimming is often cited as the best exercise for seniors because it’s low-impact and easy on the joints and bones.
 This means there’s less risk of injury or exacerbating existing health conditions.
-Some even find it’s the best exercise for seniors trying to recover or heal from injury or surgery.
-What are some of the key benefits of swimming as a form of senior exercise?
+Some even find it’s the best option for seniors trying to recover or heal from injury or surgery.

 Works the whole body